robindavidgames/ci-project05/README.md

 ### Order confirmation
 Upon completing payment with Stripe, the user is brought to an order confirmation page, where order details are presented.

+### Wishlist
+This uses a custom model and allows a user to add products to their wishlist.
+All wishlist functionality has the @login_required deocrator, so if a user is not logged in, they will get a login prompt.
+If they are not logged in, wishlist buttons will also not display to the user.
+Upon navigating to their wishlist, users can view items, add them to their cart, click into them for more details, and remove items.

 ### AllAuth Pages
 User login/logout are handled though AllAuth.
 These pages have had CSS styling applied to them.